SharePoint/PnP-Guidance/articles/modern-experience-site-classification.md

 ### Programmatically reading the classification of a site
 <a name="sectionSection3"> </a>
-From a developer's perspective, you can also use CSOM and the REST API of SharePoint Online.
+From a developer's perspective, you can use CSOM and the REST API of SharePoint Online to read and write the value of classification for a specific site.
 In fact, every SharePoint Online site collection has the _Classification_ property that you can use to read the site classification.

 Here you can see a PowerShell snippet to do that.

 ```PowerShell
 # Delete settings